viniciusbsneto/text-to-speech/README.md

 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '<password>';
 FLUSH PRIVILEGES;

-# Set ormconfig.json file with your information (username, password, database)

 # Access the back-end project folder and open it in a code editor
 $ cd text-to-speech/backend